Join Here | Log In

 Vasoconstriction is the tightening (constriction) of blood vessels, which increases blood pressure.
 This is controlled by the sympathetic nervous system.

 Some people with POTS have issues with the sympathetic nervous system not working correctly in the feet and legs.
 When standing up, it can result in insufficient vasoconstriction (e.g., blood vessels are too relaxed).
 As a result, blood pools in the legs and feet, as well as the abdominal cavity.
-The lack of vasoconstriction and the pooling blood then kicks the heart into high gear, pumping hard to make up for the lack of blood flow.[ref]
+The lack of vasoconstriction and the pooling blood then kick the heart into high gear, pumping hard to make up for the lack of blood flow.[ref]

 Sympathetic nervous system, NET, medications, and POTS: Hyperadrenergic